 The Federal Government is working to develop a new international airport in Western Sydney at Badgerys Creek, around 11kms from Penrith’s City Centre.
-The proposed airport would be operational in the mid 2020s.
+The proposed airport would be operational in the mid-2020s, with construction expected to begin in 2018.

 Council has made a detailed submission to the State and Federal Government’s

 Scoping Study into rail needs in Western Sydney.
-Council’s submission calls for prompt action to preserve a corridor and ensure rail is in place when the Western Sydney airport opens and outlines how Option 6 (North-South rail) is the only option that will:
+Council’s submission calls for prompt action to preserve a corridor and ensure rail is in place when the Western Sydney Airport (WSA) opens and outlines how Option 6 (North-South rail) is the only option that will:

 Read Council's formal submission to the EIS (1.36MB pdf)